prachipatil0803/helm-chart-hello-world/README.md

 ## Features

-Contains a simple hello world that deploys nginx web server on kubernetes cluster.
+-Contains a simple hello world that deploys nginx web server on kubernetes cluster.
-Configurable service type and replica count.
+-Configurable service type and replica count.

 ## Prerequisites

-A Kubernetes cluster running (Minikube or any other).
+-A Kubernetes cluster running (Minikube or any other).
-Helm installed on your local machine.
+-Helm installed on your local machine.